RTP Antena 1: 1950s

 In the 1950s, while its other European counterparts were already including democratic elements, EN was still following the model of a state radio station.
 This coincided with the golden age of Portuguese radio.
-Official broadcasts for Macao, Timor, Goa, Daman and Diu started in early 1951, the death of Marshall Carmona on 18 April led to a cut in its airtime due to national mourning and the airing of his funeral.
+Official broadcasts for Macao, Timor, Goa, Daman and Diu started in early 1951; the death of Marshall Carmona on 18 April led to a cut in its airtime due to national mourning and the airing of his funeral.
 In April 1952, new facilities for Coimbra were built, accompanied by a new transmitter, as well as the building of a transmitter in Viseu.

 FM broadcasts in Lisbon and Porto began in 1955.
-In 1956, its programs stopped carrying 78rpm discs.
+In 1956, its programs stopped carrying 78 rpm discs.
 Faced with the prospect of the start of television, EN was planning its new headquarters.
 The hours with more listeners were the Sunday sports broadcasts, normally from 15:00 to 17:00, when the football matches were aired, and on weekdays between 21:00 and 22:00.